ASU: Biology and Arkansas Biosciences Institute

 Dr. Keithanne Mockaitis, Associate Scientist, Indiana University, Bloomington, Indiana

 Dr. Anna Radominska-Pandya, Professor, University of Arkansas for Medical Sciences, Little Rock

-Dr. Agnes Rimando, Research Chemist, USDA-ARS Natural Products Utilization Research Unit, Oxford, MS
+Dr. Agnes Rimando, USDA, Natural Products Utilization Research Unit, Oxford, Mississippi

 -Bioproduction of resveratrol and related stilbenoids in hairy root cultures of peanut and muscadine grape